and how Covid affected the Retail Industry

-The eCommerce market is very dynamic, it changes based on consumer needs & purchases and also based on eCommerce retailers’ and brands-distributors decisions and strategies.
+The e-commerce market is very dynamic, it changes based on consumer needs & purchases as well based on e-commerce retailers’ and brands-distributors’ decisions and strategies.

-So, the competition data found and matched at a single time point might be missing new information crucial for the next steps of reporting, analytics, and taking action.
+So, the competition data found and matched at a single time point might be missing new information crucial for the next steps of reporting, analytics, and taking actions.

-– Reporting & Analytics are either performed manually by data and business intelligence analysts, working with tools that range from spreadsheet to Power BI, to analysts performing tasks with R language, or non-analysts working with an easy-to-handle Price Intelligence Analytics and Reports by a provider of our realm.
+– Reporting & Analytics is either performed manually by data and business intelligence analysts, working with tools that range from spreadsheet to business intelligence tools like Power BI, to analysts performing tasks with R language, or non-analysts working with an easy-to-handle Price Intelligence Analytics and Reports by a provider of our realm.